delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 9. What have you achieved in other roles?

 This is the question which gives you permission to not be humbled.
-Talk about what ever you're produest of.
+Talk about what ever you're proudest of.
 Mine would be:

 > My role as Higher Education Vice President started off on a bad turn.
 There were supposed to be 5 student union officers, but only I wanted to do the job.
-Effectively leaving me in charge of the work of 5 people, all whilest the student union staff who work with us had left to go to another job.
+Effectively leaving me in charge of the work of 5 people, all whilst the student union staff who work with us had left to go to another job.
 >
 > Luckily this was perfect for me, as I stepped up when no one else would.
 I travelled to every campus as much as possible to make sure all students were listened to.
 When a group of students came to me telling me that their course isn't being properly funded I demanded a meeting with the principle of East Kent College to fix this.
 >
 > As well as this I repeatedly represented the students in a democratic way at both a local (Kent) way and in a national way.
-I was chosen to attend the National Union of Student's National Confernece, where I elected the next NUS officer team and chose to represent my college on a national scale.
+I was chosen to attend the National Union of Student's National Conference, where I elected the next NUS officer team and chose to represent my college on a national scale.
 >
 > By the end of the year the students were asked to fill out a survey about their time at college.
 Student union approval ratings were previously laying around 30%, with about 5 questions about the student's union.
 By the time I finished, it laid around 90% with comments from students saying about how amazing it was for their problems to be fixed so easily.
 >